Publication

 - Yar has been noted for multiple acts of extreme bravery and valour, more than is expected of Starfleet officers.

 I want to write a story about how violence changes a person.
 About how cruelty can make you cruel.
-About how sometimes, the hardest part is *surviving the Peace*.
+About how sometimes, the hardest part is surviving the peace.
 I want to write a story about violence, not a noble Klingon act of bravery or a solution of last resort, but as something that gets woven into your DNA, intertwined with survival instincts that didn't leave time for moral quandries or deliberation.
 The kind of underhanded, rogue-like violence that will happily take the coward's way out because honour is a luxury for other people, the kind who've grown up in French vinyards.
 Not for those who've had to claw their way out from the gutter, those who've had to beg, borrow, steal, kill, and who know full well it's important they *never* consider the morality of these actions because surely, if they did, it would all fall apart.

-There is a Klingon warrior who dreams of dyign in battle.
+There is a doctor who will die to save a patient.
+There is a tactical officer who will kill anyone to save herself.
+And she has.There is a Klingon warrior who dreams of dyign in battle.
 There is a tactical officer who knows what death looks like, the stink of it.
 She knows there is no glory amongst the maggots and rot.

 There is a captain who believes humans are, in their hearts, good.
 There is a tactical officer who knows just how evil humans can be.
 The kind of cruelty they will exert for survival, sure, but even for amusement.
 She doesn't get to his optimism.
 In her world, optimism gets you killed.